 Need Assistance?
 Call Us Mon-Fri: 8:00am-7:00pm Sat: 10:00am-3:00pm 888-920-7627

-If you owe a number of different creditors and/or have outstanding loans with high-interest rates, debt consolidation loan allows you to pay off all of what you owe to your current lenders.
+If you owe a number of different creditors and/or have outstanding loans with high-interest rates, a debt consolidation loan allows you to pay off all of what you owe to your current lenders.
 Then, you’re only obligated to pay back one creditor, which is the bank or institution that provided your consolidation loan.

 This allows you to only worry about one monthly payment instead of several, which can help you avoid late fees if you occasionally forget to pay one of your creditors.
 Additionally, debt consolidation loans may allow you to take advantage of a lower interest rate.
 Over time, interest on debts owed can add hundreds or thousands of dollars to what you have to pay, so a loan with a low-interest rate can help you reduce the time and money it takes to eliminate your debt.
 How Do Military Debt Consolidation Loans Work?
 VA Home Loans are backed by the government, but they are not provided by the Veterans Administration.
 The VA puts limits on lenders, such as caps on closing costs, interest rates, and fees.